In December 2018, I decided to travel to Syria.

 However, in November 2018, an independent German backpacker got into some sensitive areas where tourists were not supposed to go and he was arrested for a week.

 Since then, the Ministry of Tourism has dictated that all travelers who want to get a Syrian tourist visa must book a full tour with a valid tour operator.
-This is true.
+I recommend the guys from Marrota Tourism (more details below).

-How to get a Syrian visa via a tour operator
+How to get a Syrian visa directly from a tour operator

 The first thing you need to know is that travel agencies don’t issue tourist visas for Syria but a security clearance (a background check), which you need to show at the customs.
 Actually, you don’t even need to show it because you will appear in their database.